ITSUREN/DSA/NOTES/Linear_Queue.md

     }
     ```
 2. **Enqueue**:
-    - To add elements to the Rear of the Stack.
+    - To add elements to the Rear of the Queue.
     ```c
     void Enqueue(LinearQueue *LQueue) {
         int Item;